 - The precept requirements of Parish / Town Councils must be aggregated with the requirement of this authority to arrive at an average Council Tax figure for the district / parish purposes.
 This figure however is totally hypothetical and will not be paid by any taxpayer (other than by coincidence).
-A schedule of the precept requirements from Parish / Town Councils will be reported to Council on 21 February 2022. - 2) The County and the Police and Crime Commissioner's precept requirements are added to this. - 3) The legally required calculation is set out below: - 1) The General Fund Budget requirement for the District Council purposes in 2022/23 will be £177.34, based on a 2% increase to Council Tax for a Band D property. - 2) The County Council precept requirement is still to be determined but is likely to be £1,438.94 for a Band D property in 2022/23, an increase of 2.99%. - 3) The Police and Crime Commissioner's precept requirement is still to be determined but is likely to be £247.68 an increase of 4.2%. - 4) At the time of preparing this report, not all Parish / Town Councils have supplied formal notification of their 2022/23 precept.
-The final figures will be reported to Council. - 4) Babergh is a billing authority and collects council tax and non-domestic rates on behalf of the other precepting authorities i.e. Suffolk County Council, Suffolk Police and Crime Commissioner and Parish / Town Councils.
+A schedule of the precept requirements from Parish / Town Councils will be reported to Council on 21 February 2022. - 2) The County and the Police and Crime Commissioner's precept requirements are added to this. - 3) The legally required calculation is set out below: - 1) The General Fund Budget requirement for the District Council purposes in 2022/23 will be £177.34, based on a 2% increase to Council Tax for a Band D property. - 2) The County Council precept requirement will be £1,438.92 for a Band D property in 2022/23, an increase of 2.99%. - 3) The Police and Crime Commissioner's precept requirement is £247.68 an increase of 4.2%. - 4) At the time of preparing this report, two Parish / Town Councils are yet to supply formal notification of their 2022/23 precept, although informal confirmation has been received. - 4) Babergh is a billing authority and collects council tax and non-domestic rates on behalf of the other precepting authorities i.e. Suffolk County Council, Suffolk Police and Crime Commissioner and Parish / Town Councils.
 The dates that monies collected are paid over to the County Council, and the Police and Crime Commissioner ("precept dates") need to be formally agreed under Regulation 5(i) of the Local Authorities (Funds) (England) Regulations 1992. - 5) Established practice is for payments to be made in 12 equal instalments on the 15th of each month or the next banking day if the 15th falls on a weekend or bank holiday.
 Accordingly, the precept dates applicable for 2022/23 are expected to be as follows: